anmol-compchem/deepmd-menshutkin/README.md

 This repository is organized into the following directories:

 1. Active Learning
-Input Files/: Contains input files for the active learning process.
+Input Files: Contains input files for the active learning process.
-Product/: Contains files related to the active learning for product state.
+Product: Contains files related to the active learning for product state.
-Reactant/: Contains files related to the active learning for reactant state.
+Reactant: Contains files related to the active learning for reactant state.
-Reaction/: Files corresponding to the active learning for reaction process.
+Reaction: Files corresponding to the active learning for reaction process.
 2. CP2K Files
 plumed_opes.dat: Plumed input file for the on-the-fly enhanced sampling using OPES (On-the-fly Probability Enhanced Sampling). plumed_product.dat: Plumed file specific to the product state.